awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_ai-opt-out_create.md

 1. On the page that shows the tag policy, choose **Edit policy**\.

-1. Make your changes either by using the visual editor or by editing the JSON\.
+1. Make your changes either by editing the JSON\.

 1. When you're finished updating the policy, choose **Save changes**\.